Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/migration_guide.md

 ### Package names and namespaces

 The package name has been changed from `azure-cosmosdb-table` to `azure-data-tables`.
-This package can be used to access and manipulate data stored in a CosmosDB Table account or an Azure Storage Tables account.
+This package can be used to access and manipulate data stored in either a CosmosDB Table account or an Azure Storage Tables account.

 ### Client hierarchy and constructors

-In the interest of simplicity, there are only two clients, `TableServiceClient` for account-level interactions and `TableClient` for table-level interactions.
-This is in contrast to the single `ServiceClient` used for interacting with the account level operations and entity level operations.
-The two clients will simplify the method calls by not requiring a Table name to be included on each service call.
+In order to provide an improved conceptual experience, we have divided the single `ServiceClient` into two clients: `TableServiceClient` and `TableClient`.
+The `TableServiceClient` is used for account-level interactions and the `TableClient` is used for table-level interactions.
+The two clients simplifies the method calls by not requiring a Table name to be included on each service call.

 ### Authenticating Clients